Helichrysum splendidum Essential Oil

 - Variations: There are several types of Helichrysum: H. italicum, H. gymnocephalum, H. splendidum, H. bracteiferum, H. odoratissimum, and H. patulum.

-- Chemistry: Helichrysum splendidum is supported by Sesquiterpenes (β-phellandrene, δ-cadinene, germacrene d)
+- Chemistry: Helichrysum splendidum is comprised of sesquiterpenes (β-phellandrene, δ-cadinene, germacrene d).

 - Longevity: The aroma of Helichrysum Splendidum can last up to 100-200 hours.

 - Blends well with: Bergamot, Frankincense, Ginger, Grapefruit, Juniper, Lemon, Lime, Mandarin, Orange, Palo Santo, Roman Chamomile, Rose Geranium, Tumeric, Vetiver, and Yarrow

 Products Using Helichrysum splendidum Essential Oil

 - Arctander, Steffen.
 Perfume and Flavor Materials of Natural Origin.
 A Pathfinder Book Reprint Edition, 2017.